 08 of 15

 Not to be confused with the invasive, red-berried bush mentioned above (barberry), bayberry (Myrica pensylvanica) is a native plant that bears gray berries.
 Lovers of crafts may know the berries for their traditional use in making candles.
-Beach lovers may be most familiar with this drought-tolerant shrub as a bush that populates the sand dunes of the coastal Northeast in the U.S.Continue to 9 of 15 below.
+Beach lovers may be most familiar with this drought-tolerant shrub as a bush that populates the dunes of the coastal Northeast in the U.S.Continue to 9 of 15 below.

 09 of 15